-Working for certain U.S. Government agencies (Department of Transportation, National Transportation Safety Board, Surface Transportation Board, Transportation Security Administration, National Mediation Board, and Railroad Retirement Board) will not break a current connection.
-State employment with the Alaska Railroad, as long as that railroad remains an entity of the State of Alaska, will not break a current connection.
+Working for certain U.S. government agencies (Department of Transportation, National Transportation Safety Board, Surface Transportation Board, Transportation Security Administration, National Mediation Board, Railroad Retirement Board, and U.S. Coast Guard) will not break a current connection.
+State employment with the Alaska Railroad, as long as that railroad remains an entity of the state of Alaska, will not break a current connection.
 Also, railroad service in Canada for a Canadian railroad will neither break nor preserve a current connection.

-A current connection can also be maintained, for purposes of supplemental and survivor annuities, but not for an occupational disability annuity, if the employee completed 25 years of railroad service, was involuntarily terminated without fault from his or her last job in the railroad industry, and did not thereafter decline an offer of employment in the same class or craft in the railroad industry regardless of the distance to the new position.
+A current connection can also be maintained, for purposes of supplemental and survivor annuities, but not for an occupational disability annuity, if the employee completed 25 years of railroad service, was involuntarily terminated without fault from their last job in the rail industry, and did not thereafter decline an offer of employment in the same class or craft in the railroad industry, regardless of the distance to the new position.
 A termination of railroad service is considered voluntary unless there was no choice available to the individual to remain in service.
-Generally, where an employee has no option to remain in the service of his or her railroad employer, the termination of the employment is considered involuntary, regardless of whether the employee does or does not receive a separation allowance.
+Generally, where an employee has no option to remain in the service of their railroad employer, the termination of the employment is considered involuntary, regardless of whether the employee does or does not receive a separation allowance.
 However, each case is decided by the RRB on an individual basis.
-This exception to the normal current connection requirements became effective October 1, 1981, but only for employees still living on that date who left the rail industry on or after October 1, 1975, or who were on leave of absence, on furlough, or absent due to injury on October 1, 1975.
+This exception to the normal current connection requirements became effective October 1, 1981, but only for employees who were alive on that date, and who left the rail industry on or after October 1, 1975.